pgRouting/pgrouting/src/contraction/doc/contraction.rst

 A *level 2* vertex is one that has one incoming edge and one outgoing edges, for this example vertex 2 is a *level 2* vertex, so :math:`L2_v` = {2}

-For this example we will cycle only once
+For this example we will cycle only once.

     Cycle 1: